koudounasalkis/UnSLU-BENCH/README.md

 # Machine Unlearning on Spoken Language Understanding

-This repository contains the detailed experimental results for the INTERSPEECH 2025 submission paper **"Alexa, can you *forget* me?”
-Machine Unlearning Benchmark on Spoken Language Understanding**.
+This repository contains the detailed experimental results for the paper **"Alexa, can you *forget* me?”
+Machine Unlearning Benchmark on Spoken Language Understanding**, accepted at INTERSPEECH 2025.

-Full code, experimental setup, and results will be released upon paper acceptance.

 ---